netxms/netxms-doc/admin/scripting.rst

 NXShell
 =======

-NxShell is based on Jython and provide access to |product_name| Java API using interactive shell.
-NxShell binary comes with server distribution suite and can be run from shell or crontab.
-NxShell is also build as single jar file, which includes all required libraries.
+NXShell is based on Jython and provide access to |product_name| Java API using interactive shell.
+NXShell binary comes with server distribution suite and can be run from shell or crontab.
+NXShell is also build as single jar file, which includes all required libraries.

 Download: http://www.netxms.org/download/nxshell-VERSION.jar
 (example: http://www.netxms.org/download/nxshell-5.0.8.jar)